dhowe/ritajs-v2/README.md

 ## RiTa: tools for generative natural language

-RiTa is a toolkit for generative writing and natural language.
-It is implemented in [Java](https://github.com/dhowe/rita4j/) and JavaScript, with a common API for both, and is free/libre/open-source via the GPL license.
+RiTa is implemented in Java and JavaScript, with a common API for both, and is free/libre/open-source via the GPL license.

-###

 Note: version 2.0 contains breaking changes -- please check the [release notes](https://rednoise.org/rita/#whats-new-wrapper)